dzegel/DynamockServer/README.md

     For example, `-dynamock.path.base=dynamock/test` or `-dynamock.path.base=/dynamock/test` both result in a net url path `/dynamock/test/expectations` for the Dynamock API url-path `<dynamock-path-base>/expectations`.
     If not provided the net url-path would be `/expectations`.
     This feature can be used to avoid collisions on mocked http requests and the dynamock API.

+## Mocked API
+Any API call made to Dynamock Server is included in the Mocked API, except for API calls that would collide with the [Dynamock API](#dynamock-api).
+To avoid collisions between the Mocked API and the [Dynamock API](#dynamock-api), set the `dynamock.path.base` argument to a unique value that will not collide on any APIs being mocked.

+Given an API request that positively matches a registered expectation, the Mocked API will respond with the response registered with the expectation.
+See [PUT /expectations](#put-dynamock-path-baseexpectations) or [POST /expectations-suite/load](#post-dynamock-path-baseexpectations-suiteload) for registering expectations.

+Given an API request that does not positively match a registered expectation, the Mocked API responds with a `551` status code along with details of the specific request made to the Mocked API.

+The Mocked API responds with a `550` error code for internal server errors, in order not to collide with more common `500` errors.

 ## Dynamock API